segenel/selim-genel-dotnet-code-challange/ReadMe.md

   }
 }
 ```
-The following Compensation endpoints are the available to use:
+The following Compensation endpoints are available to use:
 ```
 * CREATE
     * HTTP Method: POST